NAFTeam/NAFF/docs/src/Guides/22 Voice.md

 ```
 pip install dis-snek[voice]
 ```

-Also, make sure you have installed [FFmpeg](https://ffmpeg.org/) and made it available in the root directory.
+Then you'll need to download [FFmpeg](https://ffmpeg.org) and place it in your project directory or PATH.

 Now you've got those; let's make a simple play command to get you started.